Task 1 in Trump Organization trial: picking a neutral jury - KESQ

 Associated Press

-NEW YORK (AP) — Donald Trump’s company goes on trial Monday in a criminal tax case and the first task facing the court is a big one: selecting a neutral jury.
+NEW YORK (AP) — Donald Trump’s company went on trial Monday in a criminal tax case and the first task facing the court was a big one: selecting a neutral jury.
 Manhattan prosecutors say the Trump Organization helped top executives avoid income taxes on job perks such as rent-free apartments and luxury cars.
 The former president himself isn’t on trial and isn’t expected to testify.
-But the judge and lawyers will likely be looking to keep people off the jury if they have unshakable feelings about the Republican.
-Once jury selection is complete, the trial is expected to last at least four weeks.
+But the judge and lawyers were looking to keep people off the jury if they have unshakable feelings about the Republican.
+About half of an initial pool of 130 people were excused for a variety of reasons, including bias.
+The trial is expected to last about six weeks.